Featured post

 Losing Sutter Medicare

-• According to the nonpartisan research group, KFF (formerly Kaiser Family Foundation), only 1% of physicians have opted out of traditional (original) Medicare.
+• According to the nonpartisan research group, KFF (formerly Kaiser Family Foundation), approximately 1% of physicians have opted out of traditional (original) Medicare.
 The implication is clear: Medicare beneficiaries have access to the vast majority of physicians across America.
 This offers unmatched flexibility and control.

-• Original Medicare is also popular with individuals who wish to maintain control and choice over their providers.
+• Original Medicare is popular with individuals who wish to maintain control and choice over their medical providers.
 For example, the flexibility to access specialists in more than one medical group and/or in different geographic regions.
 Generally, this is not possible with “Advantage” HMO plans (although it could be possible with some Medicare Advantage PPO plans).

 Medicare Advantage PPO

 Consider if a Medicare Advantage PPO plan would solve your provider issues: Options include i. getting help from an independent agent, ii. visiting medicare.gov, iii. phoning Medicare directly or iv. contacting each PPO plan directly.
-Whichever resource you prefer, make sure your doctors have “in-network” status on the plan, otherwise, your out of pocket costs will be higher with Medicare Advantage PPO plans when you use non-network providers.
+Whichever resource you prefer, make sure your doctors have “in-network” status on the plan, otherwise, your out of pocket costs will be higher with Medicare Advantage PPO plans if you use non-network providers.

 “You can also use out-of-network providers for covered services, usually for a higher cost, if the provider agrees to treat you and hasn’t opted out of Medicare (for Medicare Part A and Part B items and services).“ (Medicare ref: page 19): https://www.medicare.gov/Pubs/pdf/12026-Understanding-Medicare-Advantage-Plans.pdf